sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-custom-skills.md

 5. Recreate the Indexer
 6. Check Indexer Status - Check the moderation results.
 7. Check the Index Fields - Check the moderated text new field.
 8. Check the data - If you don't see the moderated data, something went wrong.
-Select only the ModeratedText and the blob_uri fields
+Select only the moderatedText and the blob_uri fields

 ## Step 8